 However, due to the difference in texture, each is best used in distinct types of dishes.

-Black beans are commonly served as a side to rice or soup due to their thickness and density.
+Black beans are commonly served as a side to rice or added into chili (Ground Chicken Chili), soup (Chicken Tortilla Soup), or even a salad (Corn Black Bean Salad) due to their thickness and density.
 Popular throughout South America, they are used in many Brazilian dishes, including its national dish, “Feijoada.”

 Creamy pinto beans on the other hand are most commonly used in spreads as well as wraps, mashed dips, and refried beans.
 You can compare the two types of beans yourself and choose your favorite by checking out our Instant Pot pinto beans recipe.